-4. Illicit Discharge Detection and Elimination
+Illicit Discharge Detection and Elimination

-According to the Phase II permit, UW Bothell and CCC will:
+According to the Phase II permit, UW Bothell and CC will:

-- a.
-From the initial date of permit coverage, comply with all relevant ordinances, rules, and regulations of the local jurisdiction (City of Bothell) in which UW Bothell and CCC are located that govern non-stormwater discharges. - b.
+- 1. From the initial date of permit coverage, comply with all relevant ordinances, rules, and regulations of the local jurisdiction (City of Bothell) in which UW Bothell and CC are located that govern non-stormwater discharges. - 2.
 Implement appropriate policies prohibiting illicit discharges and an enforcement plan to ensure compliance with illicit discharge policies.

-These policies will address, at a minimum: illicit connections; non stormwater discharges, including spills of hazardous materials; and improper disposal of pet waste and litter.
+These policies will address, at a minimum: illicit connections; non-stormwater discharges, including spills of hazardous materials; and improper disposal of pet waste and litter.